Saltcoats Town Hall

-Saltcoats Town Hall is a municipal building in Countess Street, Saltcoats, North Ayrshire, Scotland.
-The building, which is used by North Ayrshire Council as hub for the delivery of local services, is a Category B listed building.
+Saltcoats Town Hall is a municipal building and former cinema in Countess Street, Saltcoats, North Ayrshire, Scotland.
+The building, which is used by North Ayrshire Council as a hub for the delivery of local services, is a Category B listed building.

 History

 The first municipal building in the town was a medieval tolbooth in Girnal Close; it had deteriorated to such extent that it was abandoned by the early 18th century.

 The earliest part of the current complex, the town house, was financed by public subscription.
 It was designed by Peter King in the Scottish baronial style, built in ashlar stone and was completed in 1826.
 The design involved a symmetrical main frontage with three bays facing onto Countess Street; the central bay, which slightly projected forward, featured a five-stage tower.
 There was an ogee-shaped doorway flanked by pilasters supporting a cornice with acroteria on the ground floor, an oculus flanked by swags and surmounted by a pediment on the first floor, niches on the second and third floors and a clock on the fourth floor, with an octagonal lantern and spire above.
 The outer bays contained shop fronts on the ground floor, sash windows on the first floor and canted dormer windows on the second floor.
 Internally, the principal rooms were a courtroom on the first floor and a prison cell on the second floor.
 In the 1870s, the artist John Lavery spent part of his childhood living in the town house.